 Unless Peter persuaded his brother to cover for the fact he was spending well beyond his means – he has money to burn from his criminal activities, after all.
-Brazenly spending that much would surely have alerted his blissfully unaware wife to his dodgy practices.
+Brazenly spending that much would surely have alerted his blissfully unaware wife to his dodgy practices – not to mention the cops.
 It’s not like Rob had his life that much together that he could fork out all that money either – just look at the state of his New York apartment in the second movie for further proof.

 Then there’s the film itself.
 In an early scene, Joe Pesci’s Harry dresses up as a police officer to scope out the house while the McCallisters are still there.
 He asks a number of family members questions about the residence but when Peter arrives on the scene he immediately greets what he thinks is a police officer with suspicion.
 “Am I in some Kind of trouble officer?” he asks, almost like he has something to hide.

-There is also Harry and Marv’s obsession with the McCallister house.
-Described as “The Silver Tuna” they are completely obsessed with the large property which they view as the big score.
+There is also Harry and Marv’s fixation with the McCallister house.
+Described as “The Silver Tuna” they are completely obsessed with the large property which they view as their big score.

 Yet look around the neighbourhood the McCallisters live in – every house is incredible.
 And it’s not like the house is littered with valuable items like jewellery, expensive cars or much of anything either.
-Unless the real “prize” is something hidden in that spooky basement – you know the one Kevin is a afraid of.
-It’s almost as if Peter McCallister is trying to put him off going down there.
+Unless the real “prize” is something hidden in that spooky basement – you know the one Kevin is afraid of.
+It’s almost as if Peter McCallister is trying to put him off going down there all these years…

 Then there’s Kevin himself; a borderline psychopath whose innate homicidal instincts take over in a series of elaborate traps/torture devices.
 And who taught him that stuff?
 Pops, that’s who.